scala/scala3/docs/docs/reference/common-declarations.md

 ## Translation

-The translation of a trait `T` that defines `common` declarations `common D1, ..., common Dn` and extends traits with common declarations `P1`, ..., Pn` is as follows:
+The translation of a trait `T` that defines `common` declarations `common D1, ..., common Dn` and extends traits with common declarations `P1, ..., Pn` is as follows:
-All `common` definitions are put in a trait `T.Common` which is defined in `T`'s companion object:
+All `common` declarations are put in a trait `T.Common` which is defined in `T`'s companion object:

     object T {
       trait Common extends P1.Common with ... with Pn.Common { self =>